PerxTech/datapm-interview/README.md

 ### Task:

-Propose actionable recommendations based on the proposed insights and reports in Task A for which customers are willing to spend money.
+Propose actionable recommendations based on the insights and reports derived from Task A for which customers are willing to spend money.

 ## C) SQL Test